Nitishmaan567/CyPro/README.md

 - Select the `New terminal` option
 - Within the terminal hit `npx cypress run` to start the headless execution of the spec files within the spec folder

-# How to view the report
+# How to view the report:
 - Wait until all the spec files are executed as it can be seen in the terminal
 - Navigate till the explorer on the left side of your IDE
 - Search for the `reports` folder within the explorer panel